What is Amendment C258 - Heritage Policies Review?

-The heritage grading system is being modernised throughout Victoria and the City of Melbourne is required by the State Government to convert from the letter (A-D) grading system to the best-practice Significant/Contributory/Non-Contributory system (refer to the document, Applying the Heritage Overlay).
+The heritage grading system is being modernised throughout Victoria and the City of Melbourne is required by the State Government to convert from the letter (A-D) grading system to the best-practice Significant/Contributory/Non-Contributory system.

-The City of Melbourne is currently working on a number of important heritage projects including comprehensive heritage studies of the Hoddle Grid, Southbank, Fishermans Bend and the Guildford and Hardware Lane areas.
+The City of Melbourne is currently working on a number of important heritage projects including comprehensive heritage studies of the Hoddle Grid and Southbank.
 In order to proceed with these important studies, the City of Melbourne is required to update the heritage grading system and policies as soon as possible.

 What properties are affected by Amendment C258 - Heritage Policies Review?

-Only properties already in the Heritage Overlay are affected by this part of the amendment.
+Only properties in the Heritage Overlay are affected by this part of the amendment.
 This part of the amendment does not propose to add or remove any properties from the Heritage Overlay.

-Under the existing grading system all heritage properties are classified as A-D. Under the updated grading system all properties will be classified as Significant, Contributory or Non-Contributory.
-In most cases, there has been no impact to the level of protection.
+Under the existing grading system all heritage properties are classified as A-D. Under the updated category system all properties will be classified as Significant, Contributory or Non-Contributory.
+The definition of each of these categories can be found in the heritage policies.

 Where can I find the updated grading of my property?

-The updated grading for properties included in Amendment C258 - Heritage Policies Review can be found in the proposed incorporated document, the corrected Melbourne Planning Scheme Incorporated Document Amendment C258: Heritage Places Inventory 2020 Part A. To confirm the adopted grading of your property, please contact the Planning Policy Team on (03) 9658 9658.
+The adopted grading included in Amendment C258 - Heritage Policies Review can be found in the proposed incorporated document, the Heritage Places Inventory 2020 Part A. To confirm the adopted grading of your property, please contact the Planning Policy Team on (03) 9658 9658.